dariafdrv1/Dynamic-Pricing-Optimization-for-Retail-Fashion/README.md

 An important feature of the program is the implementation of **error handling and input validation**.
 For example, if the user types a brand name incorrectly, provides only one brand instead of two, or enters a season or category that does not exist in the system (e.g., “glasses”) the program displays an error message and asks the user to enter the information again.

 This ensures that the calculations are performed only with valid and consistent data.

+## Part 2: Data Visualization and Price Distribution Analysis

+After the user has selected a specific **category** and **season**, this step focuses on analyzing and visualizing how prices vary across different brands within that selection.
+Unlike the first program, which compares only two brands, this step provides an overview of **all brands** available in the chosen category and season.

+Once the user inputs their selections, the program automatically filters the dataset to include only the rows that match those choices.
+This ensures that the following analysis and visualizations are based on the most relevant and accurate data subset.

+For each brand present in the filtered dataset, the program calculates:

+**Average current price**: the mean value of all product prices for that brand.

+**Minimum and maximum prices**: representing the brand’s overall price range within the selected category and season.

+These aggregated results are then displayed in the console, showing:

+The mean and median prices across all brands (for the entire slice).

+A detailed table listing each brand’s average, minimum, and maximum price.

+After computing these statistics, the user is asked whether they would like to see the price range between brands visually.
+If confirmed, the program produces a **bar chart** illustrating the average prices per brand, optionally adjusted to reflect the full price range (from the minimum to maximum value).
+Each bar is labeled with the corresponding brand name and annotated with its average price value, providing a clear and immediate visual comparison between brands.

+This visualization enables users, retailers, and analysts to:

+Identify which brands position themselves at the higher or lower end of the pricing spectrum.

+Observe pricing trends within a given season and category.

+Understand competitive dynamics in the fashion market at a glance.

+If no data is available for the selected combination (for example, if a certain category is not sold by any brand in that season), the program communicates this clearly and terminates gracefully.

 ## License